qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 decimal places may be inserted.
 If you enable this option, three decimal places are initially set by default.

 To create a buffer, just activate the |checkbox| :guilabel:`Draw text buffer` checkbox in the :guilabel:`Buffer` menu.
-The buffer color is variable.
+The buffer colour is variable.
 Here, you can also use blend modes (see blend_modes_).

-If the |checkbox| :guilabel:`Color buffer's fill` checkbox is activated, it will interact with partially transparent text and give mixed color transparency results.
+If the |checkbox| :guilabel:`colour buffer's fill` checkbox is activated, it will interact with partially transparent text and give mixed colour transparency results.
 Turning off the buffer fill fixes that issue (except where the interior aspect of the buffer's stroke intersects with the text's fill) and also allows you to make outlined text.

 In the :guilabel:`Background` menu, you can define with :guilabel:`Size X` and :guilabel:`Size Y` the shape of your background.